 Assuming that you follow the above tips moving forward, how do you go the extra mile to differentiate your content?
 By adding some interactive content of course.
 You can choose from videos, quizzes, assessments, surveys, infographics, and calculators.
 This suggestion is in line with the last bullet point about conveying your message through a range of methods.
 There are a lot of ideas in longer articles.
 Retaining all these ideas is a challenge.
 To help readers take home maximum value from your creation a quiz/calculator/assessment at the end of the post is an excellent aid.

 To Sum Up

-Long form content is here to stay.
-Creating good quality long-form content is a challenge but it helps you get greater mileage.
+Long-form content is here to stay.
+Creating good quality content of a long-form is a challenge but it helps you get greater mileage.
 But is long-form content indeed the future of B2B marketing?
 The answer again is moderation.
 An effective content strategy focuses on catering to the widest possible audience.
 Thus include some short-form content in the mix.

 Allow an explanation to naturally take its course until the idea is fully covered, don’t add extra words for the sake of word-count.
 Over to you.